 Overcome Jet Lag

-During the three years that Ryan and I worked as engineers in China, we got used to our constant companion “JL.”
-Nope, not Jenny from the Block, but JET LAG.
-Avoiding and overcoming jet lag was necessary for our job security.
+During the three years that Ryan and I worked as engineers in China, we got used to our constant companion, jet lag.
+Overcoming jet lag was necessary for our life.

 After a refreshing 12-hour time difference, we were often expected to roll off a flight and straight into work.
 Outside of feeling sleepy in a business meeting, throwing off our body’s time zone can mess with our circadian rhythm.

 Recent research shows that our circadian rhythm is more than just an internal biological clock.
 It is linked to both weight gain and increased cancer risk.
 While jet lag is often a necessary evil of travel, steps can be taken to overcome the effects of jet lag based on science.